sascha10000/conversational-chat-ui/CONTRIBUTING.md

 # Contributing to s10k-conversational-agent

 Thank you for your interest in contributing to the s10k-conversational-agent!
 This document provides guidelines and instructions for setting up the development environment and extending the component.
+If you make any changes, please fork the repository and submit a pull request so your feature can be reviewed and potentially included in the project.

 ## Development Setup